rudasn/ice.scss/README.md

 A collection of SCSS patterns (placeholders and mixins).

-**Ice does not produced any CSS.** There is no namespace pollution, no clutter, no rules you'll never use in million years.
+**Ice does not produce any CSS unless you tell it to.**

+Ice does not define any class names or any selectors.
 You are responsible for defining your own selectors according to your project's existing style guides.

-You get the added benefit of having **grouped selectors** instead of the same rules defined and applied in multiple places.
+Since Ice is based on SCSS placeholders and mixins, you get the added benefit of having **grouped selectors** instead of the same rules defined and applied in multiple places.
 This makes your CSS much smaller and compact.

 ## Example